 1 Granny Smith apple, unpeeled, cored and diced

-2. Meanwhile, heat the oil in a large, deep soup pot over medium heat.
-Stir in the onion, and cook until tender and transparent.
+1. Heat the oil in a large, deep soup pot over medium heat (this recipe makes a lot of curry).
+Stir in the onion, and cook until tender and transparent, 8 to 10 minutes.

-3. Stir in the tomatoes and garlic; cook, stirring occasionally, until the tomatoes start to fall apart.
+3. Stir in the tomatoes and cook, stirring occasionally, until the tomatoes start to fall apart, 5 to 7 minutes.

 No comments: